 Between beauty, rarity, and commitment to biodiversity

-Known as the “golden monkey“, Rhinopithecus roxellana owes its name to Roxelana, the wife of an Ottoman sultan, who was said to have a snub nose and red-golden hair.
-The females are smaller than the males, which have a black-grey coat and distinctive granulomas at the corners of their mouths.
-Unlike other primates, Rhinopithecus roxellana is highly social and can produce vocalisations without moving its body or face.
+Known as the “golden monkey“, the Roxellan Rhinopithecus owes its name to the Ottoman sultan’s wife, Roxellan, who had a snub nose and golden-red hair.
+Females are smaller than males, with grayish-black coats and more pronounced granulomas at the corners of the mouth.
+Sociable, the Roxellan Rhinopithecus, unlike other primates, vocalizes without moving its body or face.